General Network Membership

 We are therefore asking our participants to be considerate and refrain from using this forum for business solicitations.

-For member organizations and individuals who would like to contribute beyond general membership, there are five working groups (subcommittees)* available for contributions.
+For member organizations and individuals who would like to contribute beyond general membership, there are five working groups that you can engage with and share your talents.

 Governance is establishing a charter and exciting direction for the OSN's future.
 This work group will determine an organizational structure to guide the coalition's work and manage the development of open skills tools.